Sociological imagination: Uses in sociological studies

+In the "On Intellectual Craftsmanship" chapter of The Sociological Imagination, Mills summarised some tips on sociological studies.
+He encouraged social scientists to use sociological imagination to conduct their research instead of static procedures, and described his ideal social scientists as "craftsmen".

 Other theories

 Herbert Blumer, in his work Symbolic Interactionism: Perspective and Method, developed the idea of a non-standard look at the world, which helps social scientists understand and analyze the study area.

 One can see the empirical world only through some scheme or image of it.
 The entire act of scientific study is oriented and shaped by the underlying picture of the empirical world that is used.
 This picture sets the selection and formulation of problems, the determination of what are data, the means to be used in getting the data, the kinds of relations sought between data, and the forms in which propositions are cast.
 In view of this fundamental and pervasive effect wielded on the entire act of scientific inquiry by the initiating picture of the empirical world, it is ridiculous to ignore this picture.
 The underlying picture of the world is always capable of identification in the form of a set of premises.
 These premises are constituted by the nature given either explicitly or implicitly to the key objects that comprise the picture.
 The unavoidable task of genuine methodological treatment is to identify and assess these premises.

 Howard S. Becker, being a disciple of Blumer, continued to develop his idea of a particular look at the objects under study, and in 1998 wrote the book Tricks of the Trade: How to Think about Your Research While You're Doing It, wherein he gives a list of recommendations that may be useful in conducting sociological research.
 His main idea is to create a comprehensive picture of the object, phenomenon, or social group being studied.
 To this end, he proposes to pay particular attention to statistical and historical knowledge before conducting research; to use critical thinking, trying to create a universal picture of the world; and to make the result of the research understandable and acceptable for everyone.